qoco-org/qoco/docs/_build/html/_sources/index.rst.txt

 * **Embeddable**: Written in C, so it can be easily run on any embedded system.
 * **Library-free**: Does not require any external libraries.
 * **Tuning-free**: Does not require any hyperparameter tuning to achieve good performance.
-* **Code Generation**: :ref:`QOCOGEN <qocogen>` is a custom solver generator which generates extremely fast, library-free custom solvers for second-order cone programs.
+* **Code Generation**: :ref:`QOCOGEN <qocogen_doc>` is a custom solver generator which generates extremely fast, library-free custom solvers for second-order cone programs.

 Benchmarks
 --------------